x-tabdeveloping/turftopic/docs/clustering.md

 It is common practice to reduce the dimensionality of the embeddings before clustering them.
 This is to avoid the curse of dimensionality, an issue, which many clustering models are affected by.
-Dimensionality reduction by default is done with **TSNE** in Turftopic, but users are free to specify the model that will be used for dimensionality reduction.
+Dimensionality reduction by default is done with [**TSNE**](https://scikit-learn.org/stable/modules/manifold.html#t-distributed-stochastic-neighbor-embedding-t-sne) in Turftopic, but users are free to specify the model that will be used for dimensionality reduction.

 !!! tip "Use openTSNE for better performance!"
-    By default, a scikit-learn implementation is used, but if you have the openTSNE package installed on your system, Turftopic will automatically use it.
+    By default, a scikit-learn implementation is used, but if you have the [openTSNE](https://github.com/pavlin-policar/openTSNE) package installed on your system, Turftopic will automatically use it.
     You can potentially speed up your clustering topic models by multiple orders of magnitude.
     ```bash
-    pip install opentsne
+    pip install turftopic[opentsne]
     ```

 ??? note "What reduction model should I choose?"
     Our knowledge about the impacts of choice of dimensionality reduction is limited, and has not yet been explored in the literature.
-    Top2Vec and BERTopic both use UMAP, which has a number of desirable properties over alternatives (arranging data points into cluster-like structures, better preservation of global structure than TSNE, speed).
+    Top2Vec and BERTopic both use [UMAP](https://umap-learn.readthedocs.io/en/latest/basic_usage.html), which has a number of desirable properties over alternatives (arranging data points into cluster-like structures, better preservation of global structure than TSNE, speed).

 ### Clustering